DennisLoska/rails-dash-ws2017/lab_report/lab_report.md

 _Authors: Dennis Loska, Tony Dorfmeister, Ai Dong 07.02.2018_

 ## Part 1: Add a Sort or Search Functionality
+To add a search or sort functionality the controller within the MVC model needs to be changed, so the view would be updated correctly.
+In order to enable a ascending order of the price of a pumpkin we added the following lines of code:

 ```ruby
 class PumpkinsController < ApplicationController